joebew42/joebew42.github.io/_posts/2021-10-23-use-cases-purpose-of-your-code.markdown

 - Map one and only one business rule.
 - Not coupled with the mechanisms that trigger them.

-In the rest of this blog, we'll see how to translate these concepts into real code, and explore a few _desiderata_ that might be useful to don't forget.
+In the rest of this blog, we'll see how to translate these concepts into real code, and explore a few _desiderata_ that might be useful to remember.

 ## How Use Cases are translated into code?